Ojlit/package-management/JENKINS-INSTALLATION/READme.md

    + Write appropriate Jenkins file to execute pipeline projects
    + Because I typically support Java-based projects, which requires using Maven to do a build, maven for codeQuality, maven to upload to Nexus.
 So for all the common stages I have written Jenkins files to leverage Jenkins Shared Library in order to reduce or eliminate repetitive tasks, and optimize the entire continuous integration and continuous delivery process.

+## IQ - What have you been doing in Landmark
++ I update, maintain, modify and customize Jenkins Pipeline Script and Shared Library Files